Schoenbrodt/schoenbrodt.github.io/content/en/_index.md

           location: Salzburg, Austria
           date_start: '2023-11-01'
           date_end: ''
+          description: |2-
+              Activities include:
+              * Teaching in mathematics teacher education
+              * Research in mathematics education and AI education
+              * Member of the advisory board of ditact
+              * Head of the CAMMP Salzburg student program
+              * Member of the ethics committee
         - title: PostDoc and group leader
           company: Karlsruhe Institute of Technology
           company_url: 'https://www.kit.edu/'